 National Conference and AGM 2019

-Our 2019 National Conference and Annual General Meeting will take place on 13 & 14 April 2019 at the East Midlands Conference Centre, Nottingham.
+Our 2019 National Conference and Annual General Meeting took place on 13-14 April 2019 at the East Midlands Conference Centre, Nottingham.

 Formal business included the reports from the Board and Director, receiving the annual accounts and making decisions on human rights issues and governance matters.
 The full list of AGM decisions can be downloaded below.